Building brand authority for SEO – a framework

 Breaking down the triangle: SEO brand authority tactics

-Too many SEO writers start with keyword research and mapping out topics the brand should cover, which are important steps in their own right.
-However, you’re bound to produce soulless fluff if you do not begin with truly understanding the brand.
+Too many SEO writers start with keyword research and subsequently map out topics the brand should cover.
+These are important steps in their own right; however, you’re bound to produce soulless fluff if you do not begin by truly understanding the brand.

 First, follow the paper trail.
 The following elements may or may not exist in the company and sometimes they go by different names.
 Try and grab as many as you can: